emf-creaf/medfate/reference/defaultControl.md

   - `ingrowthTreeDensity [= 127]`: Default density (ind·ha-1) for
     ingrowth trees (when species parameter `IngrowthTreeDensity` is missing).

+  - `decompositionBaseAnnualRates`: Vector of base annual decomposition rates (in yr-1) for 12 pools in the CENTURY model

+  - `decompositionAnnualTurnoverRate [= 0.1]`: Annual turnover time for
+    biome in the CENTURY model.

   **Forest dynamics** (function
   [`fordyn`](https://emf-creaf.github.io/medfate/reference/fordyn.md)):